bintlabs/python-sync-db/merge.md

 subroutine would result in an error not previously accounted for.
 Also worth noting is that the given example shows only the case of a one-step swap, on a single constrained attribute.
-Multiple-step swaps (involving more than one object) and multiple-column constraints are also variations to consider.
+Multiple-step swaps (involving more than two objects) and multiple-column constraints are also variations to consider.

 Not every case of unique constraint violation is caused by dbsync,